 Earning money while going to school helps to finance your education while providing you with the opportunity to become a valuable part of the campus community.
 Research indicates that students who work part-time on-campus achieve a higher grade point average and it promotes degree completion.

-Explore the importance of student employment and the many opportunities for learning.
-Students are paid $10.50 an hour and can work up to 20 hours a week when classes are in session.
+Explore the importance of student employment and the many opportunities for learning, both on and off campus.
+Students are paid starting $15 an hour and can work up to 20 hours a week when classes are in session.

 Student Employment Eligibility Criteria

 - Must have submitted the Free Application for Federal Student Aid (FAFSA) and been awarded financial aid at Century College.